Mdslino/django-template/README.md

-# django-template
+# Django Template

-A template for Django Applications
+This is a Django template for starting a new project.

+## Dependencies
+* Django 4.2